Azure/azureml-assets/assets/models/system/runwayml-stable-diffusion-v1-5/description.md

 > - "image1" and "image2" strings are base64 format.
 > - If "nsfw_content_detected" is True then generated image will be totally black.

-## Model inference: visualization for the prompt - "a photograph of an astronaut riding a horse"
+#### Visualization for the prompt - "a photograph of an astronaut riding a horse"

 <img src="https://automlcesdkdataresources.blob.core.windows.net/finetuning-image-models/images/Model_Result_Visualizations(Do_not_delete)/output_runwayml_stable_diffusion_v1_5.jpg" alt="runwayml_stable_diffusion_v1_5 visualization">